How to Turn On or Off AutoPlay in Windows 11

 Is turning off AutoPlay on Windows good?

 Windows AutoPlay lets files run from an external drive as soon as you plug it in.
-This could potentially allow attackers to install malicious code on your system without you doing anything.
-To prevent this, you should enable the “Turn off Autoplay” setting.
+This could potentially allow attackers to install malicious code on your system without manual intervention.
+Enabling the "Turn off Autoplay" setting mitigates this risk.

 Was this guide helpful?